snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 Here is a short description how to use a model from PonyORM and starting a full database-application with web-start on that model:

- - be sure to use NOT java 8, as there the jnlp couldn't be started without a real certification!
+ - using java 8, you have to add the tsl2.nano site from sourceforge *https://sourceforge.net/projects/tsl2nano/* to the exception list, to start jnlp without a real certification (only a self-certification is available, yet!)
  - open the link https://editor.ponyorm.com/user/pony/OnlineStore in your browser
  - select a datbase dialect on the top tab panel and click on it (prefered: oracle)
  - click the button _select all_
  - copy the selection to the clipboard using _Ctrl+C_ or simply with the context menu of a right-mouse-click on the selection
- - go to the tsl2.nano.h5 documentation page https://sourceforge.net/p/tsl2nano/wiki/Home/ and click on the link _Start Nano.H5 through WebStart_ http://sourceforge.net/projects/tsl2nano/files/0.8.0-beta/nano.h5.jnlp
+ - go to the tsl2.nano.h5 documentation page https://sourceforge.net/p/tsl2nano/wiki/Home/ and click on the link _Start Nano.H5 through WebStart_ http://sourceforge.net/projects/tsl2nano/files/0.9.0-beta/nano.h5.jnlp
  - after a while, Nano.H5 will open a page in your browser. click on the centered link of that page
  - expand the detail panel
  - click into the field _Database_